derekTurner/IT-docs-23/Block_REACT/section_1/react_intro.md

 This provides a rapid download of packages which are held on the node package manager (NPM) site.

-Following the link https://unpkg.com/react@18/umd/react.development.js in a browser reveals the react javascript code from the latest version of the library.
-In this case version 8.2.0
+Following the link https://unpkg.com/react@18/umd/react.development.js in a browser reveals the react javascript code from the latest version of the library to be supported in this way.
+In this case version 18.2.0.

 ```javascript
 /**